 Nov 27 – Dec 2, 2017 / closing reception Dec 2 6-9pm: FORESHADOW installation at Everyday Gay Holiday (2088 Atwood Ave) in the front window display.
 They’ve wondered what we can divine and what we can do about it, what grows under pressure and how a body copes with waiting.
 Readings by TK Morton, coordination support from Kim Charles Kay, imagery provided by Borealis, Corvus, and others.

 Dec 2017 – Jan 2018 / opening reception Dec 7 5-9pm: Embodying the Shadow exhibition at Black Locust Cafe.
-For this show, Borealis will share creative research concerning embodiment, queerness, chronic pain, and happiness.
-Through visual experiments and mixed media, we will ask: How do gender and disability talk to each other?
+Borealis shared creative research concerning embodiment, queerness, chronic pain, and happiness.
+Through visual experiments and mixed media, we asked: How do gender and disability talk to each other?
 Curatorial efforts by Sarah Akawa / Queer Pressure.

 March 13 – June 3, 2018 // reception May 4, 2018 6-8pm (third floor gallery) // open studio May 12, 2018 12-4pm (Wisconsin Room): Season of Shadows at Overture Center for the Arts.
-Excerpts from interview transcripts, photography from project installations and performances, and other artifacts from the social project will be on display at Overture for Spring 2018.
+Excerpts from interview transcripts, photography from project installations and performances, and other artifacts from the social project were displayed in a traditional exhibition format.